GRE Search Service – Diversity data

 Why use the GRE Search Service?

-The ETS website offers a full description of the service, but basically it is a resource your graduate program can use to more proactively connect with prospective graduate students who are serious about graduate study.
+The ETS website offers a full description of the service, but basically it is a resource that graduate program can use to more proactively connect with prospective graduate students who are serious about graduate study.

 Also, as our admissions staff works with graduate programs at the U, we often hear things like: “prospective students don’t know who we are” or “many students don’t know their bachelor’s degree would be a great fit for our program.”